 There are also different connectors.
 Most flash drives still feature a rectangular USB-A plug that will work on most Windows PCs and older Macs along with most printers, smart TVs, routers and other devices.

 If you have a drive with a rounded USB-C connector though, you’ll be able to use it with newer Windows laptops and Android smartphones and tablets, plus recent Macs and even the latest iPads.
 Some USB flash drives also come with a secondary Lightning connector to plug into iPhones and older iPads.

 What are the best USB flash drives?

-We tested and used a variety of USB flash drives, and we found the Samsung Fit Plus (opens in new tab) (MUF-128AB) to be the best.
-It offers an outstanding mix of features and affordability, with USB 3.1 support, data-read speeds up to 300 MB/s and a design so compact that you can leave the drive plugged into your laptop without worrying about damage.
+We tested a number of different USB flash drives and found the Samsung Fit Plus (opens in new tab) (MUF-128AB) to be the best.
+It offers a great mix of features and affordability with USB 3.1 support, read speeds of up to 300 MB/s and a compact design that allows you to leave the drive plugged into your laptop without worrying about damage.